With proper care and maintenance, the natural teeth that you have in your mouth will last a lifetime.

 However, as this article has shown, removing a tooth is only part of the matter.
 What do you do once it is removed?

-Good or bad, if you need multiple teeth out at the same time, this is covered under the one cost.
+Good or bad, if you need multiple teeth out at the same time, this is covered under the one cost in England and Wales.

 However, if you require a tooth out now and another in a few years time, these will be considered separate charges.

-If you require a tooth extraction under the age or 18 or you are pregnant, then this will be carried out for free.
+If you require a tooth extraction under the age or 18, if you are pregnant, or if you are exempt from dental charges for any other reason, then this will be carried out for free.

 Should it be considered necessary to remove wisdom teeth, if this requires a surgical procedure and you are admitted to a hospital this will likely be covered by the NHS and no fees charged.